JiaruiFeng/GOFA/README.md

 # Generative One-For-All (GOFA)
  The source code for paper GOFA: A  generative one-for-all model for joint graph language modeling.
-The code is still under cleaning.
-Will come out soon.
+The code is still under clean and will come out soon.

 ## Installation Guide.
 First, clone the code repository and move to the code file.
 Then, create corresponding environment.
 We provide environment configuration: